blackferncreations/germankeycut/README.md

 Where another party executes, GermanKeyCut can define what has to be built, why it is required, what structural function it serves and what conditions it has to satisfy.

+Client services described through GermanKeyCut are provided through **Black Fern Creations LLC**.

 ---

 # Public and Non-Public Interfaces

-The system can extend across relevant public and non-public interfaces.
+Structural positioning can extend across relevant public and non-public interfaces.

 Public interfaces can include: